 - Urine is typically clear, so cloudy urine is often a sign of infection.
 It is also common for cloudy urine to be accompanied by a strong or unusual odor.

 A dipstick is a small, thin, plastic stick with strips of chemicals on it.
-It’s placed in the urine to detect abnormalities.
 The chemical strips change color if certain substances are present or if their levels are above normal.
 Urine dipsticks can check:

 - Acidity: The pH level indicates the amount of acid in the urine.
 Abnormal pH levels could be signs of a kidney or urinary tract issue.

 - Concentration: This shows how concentrated the particles are in the urine.
 A high concentration often means you’re dehydrated.

 - Protein: Protein is common in urine, but high levels could indicate a kidney problem.

 - Sugar: Any detection of sugar may lead to additional tests for diabetes.
 (If sugar levels are normal, they will not show up in the test)

 - Ketones: Any amount of ketones detected in the urine could also be a sign of diabetes and may require additional testing.

 - Bilirubin: Bilirubin is a product of red blood cell breakdown.
 Normally the liver processes this and turns it into bile.
 Bilirubin in your urine could be a sign of liver damage or disease.

 - Infection: The presence of nitrites or leukocyte esterase in the urine could be a sign of a urinary tract infection.